Values in Leadership Coaching

 - Believing I don’t have the time or energy

-- Believing the fear that my creativity will not be accepted
+- Fear that my creativity is not accepted

 - My “get er done” attitude that pushes towards efficiency and squeezes out creativity